 Data Science for the Internet of Things (IoT)

-This unique course aims to create a new breed of engineer - those with a background in IoT and knowledge of machine learning, AI, cloud and robotics.
+This unique course aims to create a new breed of engineer, through a solid grounding in IoT and artificial intelligence (AI) synthesised with a practical knowledge of machine learning, cloud and robotics.

-The Data Science for IoT course aims to equip you with the skills to solve problems, providing you with a toolkit (code) and templates.
-It's for developers who want to be data scientists with an emphasis on IoT.
+The Data Science for IoT course is designed as a general Artificial Intelligence (AI) course with an emphasis on the Internet of Things (IoT.
+The course aims to equip you with the skills to solve problems, providing you with a toolkit (code) and templates.
+It's for developers who want to be data scientists with a focus on AI and IoT.

-The course explores problem solving for IoT analytics via the following topics:
+The course explores problem solving for IoT analytics via the following themes:

 - Time series